apache/iotdb/docs/Documentation/QuickStart.md

 * system config module (tsfile-format.properties, iotdb-engine.properties)
 * log config module (logback.xml)

 The configuration files of the three configuration items are located in the IoTDB installation directory: $IOTDB_HOME/conf folder.
-For more, you are advised to check Chapter 5 to give you the details.
+For more, you are advised to check Chapter 4 of the User Guide to give you the details.

 ## Start